-- Identify current employability skills, their strengths and areas for development. - Identify three employment options in the sector - Complete preparation for an appropriate work placement including a basic C.V., covering letter and demonstration of adequate interview skills.
+- Identify current employability skills, their strengths and areas for improvement. - Identify three employment options that are suitable for the student via Kudos AD and provide evidence to show this. - Complete preparation for an appropriate work placement including an upto-date basic CV and covering letter/email showing adequate spelling, grammar and punctuation skills. - Completion of adequate skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.

-LO2: Carry out an industry relevant work placement.
+LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).